UP CM Yogi Adityanth to visit Ayodhya's Nishad Basti, Devkali slums during Deepotsav | Law-Order

 The repair of roads, decoration with lamps, and beautification are underway in the settlements ahead of Adityanath's visit, the statement said.

-The statement said the visits have been planned to deliver the message that ''no lamp should be extinguished in any house of Lord Shri Ram's city''.

-On the occasion, Adityanath will pray to Lord Ram for the prosperity, peace, and welfare of the state, the statement said.
+On the occasion, Adityanath will pray to Lord Ram for the prosperity, peace, and welfare of the state, it said.
 The chief minister will also follow his annual Diwali tradition and spend time with Gorakhpur's Vantangiya community in the Kushmi forest on Monday.
+Ayodhya District Magistrate Nikhil Tikaram Funde said special arrangements for security, cleanliness, lighting, and decoration have been arranged for the CM's visit and efforts are being made to ensure that locals are not inconvenienced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)